Regex with re: Extracting Counters and Parsing show Output in Python

 print(mac.group(0)) # 0050.56c0.0008

 Notice every pattern starts with r"...".
 Backslashes mean something to both Python strings and regex.
-Without the r, you would have to write "\\d" to get a literal \d.
+Without the r, a literal \d would have to be written "\\d".
 The raw-string prefix turns off Python’s own backslash handling so the pattern reads the way the regex engine sees it.
 Make it a habit: regex patterns are always raw strings.

 Named Groups: Parsing That Reads Like Documentation

 Numbered groups (.group(1)) get confusing fast.
-Name them with (?P<name>...) and pull the result as a dictionary:
+Naming them with (?P<name>...) allows pulling the result as a dictionary:

 line = "GigabitEthernet0/1 is up, line protocol is down"